 College Profile

 Founded in 1889, the State University of New York (SUNY) College at Plattsburgh is a small, public, accredited institution in New York State.
-Plattsburgh offers over 60 majors including Accounting, Finance, International Business, Environmental Science, Computer Science, Hospitality Management, Biochemistry, Medical Technology, Communications, and Studio Art.
-We also offer the English Bridge Program to help students improve their English skills as a complement to and support for the courses required for degree completion.
+Plattsburgh offers over 60 majors including Accounting, Finance, International Business, Environmental Science, Computer Science, Hospitality Management, Biochemistry, Medical Technology, and Communications.

-SUNY Plattsburgh enrolls about 300 international students from more than 50 countries making it one of the most globally diverse college within the 64-campus SUNY system.
+SUNY Plattsburgh enrolls about 100 international students from around the world making it one of the most globally diverse college within the 64-campus SUNY system.
 From your first day on campus, our supportive staff will welcome you to our friendly, home-away-from-home environment.
 Our comprehensive new student orientation program ensures a smooth start to academic life in the United States, followed by regular events and activities for you to explore our beautiful region and share your culture with others.

-Our students enjoy on campus living and learning experiences with benefits similar to that of many private colleges: low student-faculty ratio, small classes, and instruction by faculty, not graduate students.
+Our students enjoy on campus living and learning experiences: low student-faculty ratio, small classes, and instruction by faculty, not graduate students.
 U.S. News & World Report lists SUNY Plattsburgh among the top schools in “America’s Best Colleges.”
 Our professors are leaders in their fields and mentors to their students.
 The college’s commitment to academic excellence is evident in its diverse academic programs, distinguished faculty, cutting-edge research, and plentiful internships.
 With so many opportunities for undergraduate research and hands-on learning, our graduates are well-prepared for employment or further study.
 Imagine what you will accomplish!

 Popular Programs We Offer